 What sort of things do you do when you’re not playing music?
 What are things that you enjoy in life?

 I’m also a chef and for work I give cooking classes, teaching people how food can be a preventative medicine for most of the diseases that kill us.
+Cooking classes like these are both informative and enjoyable.
+The CocuSocial website can help you to find local cooking classes if these sounds intriguing to you.
 I am fiercely anti-corporate with my politics, especially when it comes to agriculture, so I am also involved with local farmers’ markets and community gardens and besides that a yoga teacher as well.
 Pretty metal, right?

 Finally, do you have any specific message in mind for the whole of humanity and those who would purchase and listen to your album?

 The message of the band is one of balance – find your personal moral boundaries and then challenge them sensibly.
 Most problems come from excess in either direction, either extreme austerity which leads to the propagation of secret lives – as is the case with celibate priests who rape the innocent in secret – or extreme indulgence which leads to carelessness, for example corporations that get so well-moneyed and powerful they become blind to the needs of their workers.
 We can see this dynamic playing out in small and large examples on a personal and global level.
 So my advice is: go to a Slayer concert and scream “Reign in Blood” at the top of your lungs, but also don’t forget to help old ladies across the street.